chateight/c_plus_video/README.md

 source files

-- video.cpp : send tello command from the command.txt file and recieve the tello status
+- video.cpp : send tello command from the command.txt file and receive the tello status
 - ctello_stream.cpp : storing the video stream and sending commands from the command file(command.txt)

 command.txt file describes the tello control command sequence.